dclause/search_autocomplete/README.txt

 *            Welcome to Search Autocomplete !
 * ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~*

     !!
-This module as just change maintener.
+This module has just change maintener.
 Let's give it a second life !!

 ---------------------------------------------------------------------------------
 -- 1. Installing Search Autocomplete: